dart-lang/language/working/augmentation-libraries/feature-specification.md

     uses in its body.*

-*   The augmenting function specifies any default values. *Default values are defined solely by the original function.*
+*   The augmenting function specifies any default values. *Default values are defined solely by the introductory function.*

 *   An augmenting declaration uses `augmented` when the augmented declaration has no concrete implementation.
 Note that all external declarations are